MicrosoftDocs/learn/learn-pr/azure/design-health-model-mission-critical-workload/includes/5-exercise-define-health-states-metrics-threshold.md

 | Azure Event Hubs | Processing backlog length (outgoing/incoming messages) | < 3 | 3-20 |  > 20 |
 | Azure Blob Storage | Average latency (ms) | < 100 | 100-200 | > 200 |

-In this example you can notice that there's a difference between the error tolerance for the front-end web application and the Catalog API.
-This goes back to the technical understanding of the application: all frontend errors should be handled client-side, so there's a 0 threshold.
-However, on the API layer we allow 10 exceptions to account for user-caused errors (such as 404 - Not Found) that don't necessarily mean a health issue.
+In this example, notice that there's a difference between the error tolerance for the front-end web application and the Catalog API.
+This difference relates to the technical understanding of the application: all front-end errors should be handled client-side, so there's a zero threshold.
+However, on the API layer we allow 10 exceptions to account for user-caused errors (such as *404 - Not Found*) that don't necessarily mean a health issue.